 - Student Disability

 All summer students have access to disability support services, offered through the University's division of Student Affairs.
-If a student approaches you about a disability issue, you should refer him or her to the Academic Resource Center (ARC) on campus.
+If a student approaches you about a disability issue, you should refer them to the Academic Resource Center (ARC) on campus.
 We also encourage you to provide all students with information related to ARC and the services available to them via your course syllabus.

 - Student Health Issues

 All summer students have access to the Student Health Center on campus during their time at Georgetown.
-Since these students are minors, you are required to contact the Summer Sessions office as the student is being escorted to the Health Center and a member of our staff will meet the student there.
-If a student has health issues that require him or her to leave campus or miss several classes, please consult with the Summer Sessions office.
+Since these students are minors, you are required to contact the Summer Sessions team as the student is being escorted to the Health Center and a member of our staff will meet the student there.
+If a student has health issues that require them to leave campus or miss several classes, please consult the Summer Sessions team.

 Teaching Policies & Resources